-It is not only possible to cast votes using the internet facilities, but voting advice for each item on the agenda can also be obtained through the consultancy where the institutional investor is a client.
+It is not only possible to cast votes using the internet facilities, but voting advice for each item on the agenda can also be obtained through a proxy advisor.
 An institutional investor is able to outsource much of the voting process in this way, while still efficiently making a well-considered vote count.
 This does not alter the fact that the institutional investor remains responsible for the voting behaviour and, therefore, for the monitoring of the actual implementation of the voting policy by a third party.
-As a consequence, the institutional investor will have to decide who is responsible within its own organization for the implementation of the voting policy.
-It should be borne in mind in this context that decisions have to be made at short notice in many cases, since the period between the publication of the agenda and the registration of the vote cast is a limited one.
-It should also be realized that voting is largely a seasonal activity that peaks in the March-June period, due to the link between the date of the close of the financial year and the date of the general meeting.
+As a consequence, the institutional investor will have to decide who is responsible within its own organisation for the implementation of the voting policy.
+It should be borne in mind in this context that decisions have to be made at short notice in many cases, since the period between the publication of the agenda and the voting registration date.
+It should also be realised that voting is largely a seasonal activity that peaks in the March-June period, due to the link between the date of the close of the financial year and the date of the general meeting.
 Furthermore, the voting chain is only as strong as its weakest link and all sorts of administrative and legal obstacles remain to exercising voting rights.

-The international proxy advisory services offer the following options:
+The international proxy advisors offer the following options:

-- The proxy advisory service provides an analysis of the items on the agenda with a corresponding voting recommendation.
+- The proxy advisor provides an analysis of the items on the agenda with a corresponding voting recommendation.
 All the client has to do is to monitor the recommendations to decide, for example, whether they are consistent with its own voting policy or with its own voting behaviour guidelines.
 Once this has been done, the votes can be cast. - Larger scale outsourcing of the voting process is possible.
-The consecutive process of receiving the convocation for a general meeting and the voting forms, determining the number of votes that can be cast, casting the votes themselves, and keeping note of how the votes were cast can be transferred in its entirety to the proxy advisory service.
-The advisory service then votes in accordance with the client's voting behaviour guidelines, or on the basis of the client's voting policy that was communicated in advance.

-A variant on this is the service of alerting the client to the circumstance that specific attention is required for the agenda of a general meeting, but only in the case of a number of shares selected by the client.
+The consecutive process of receiving the convocation for a general meeting and the voting forms, determining the number of votes that can be cast, casting the votes themselves, and keeping note of how the votes were cast can be transferred in its entirety to the proxy advisor.
+The proxy advisor then votes in accordance with the client's voting behaviour guidelines, or on the basis of the client's voting policy that was communicated in advance. - A variant on this is the service of alerting the client to the circumstance that specific attention is required for the agenda of a general meeting, but only in the case of a number of shares selected by the client.
 These are mostly the shares in the companies in the country where the client is established or in companies where controversial matters are at issue.